EmmanuelR21/schedule-creator/README.md

 ## Backend

 There is no dev backend, but there does exist _dummy data_ that can be used to test the drag and drop functionality and play around with the UI.
-The backend is undergoing several changes, I cannot justify releasing it as it is not complete, and thus how the data is called will also change.
-However if you would like to create your own, it shouldn't take you long to set up!
-This project is using the Pocketbase DB, please refer to the official site to download and setup the backend yourself, which you can find [here](https://pocketbase.io/docs/).

-**PLEASE NOTE:** The backend will be uploaded and made public as soon as it is complete.
-Any custom pocketbase db is absolutely **NOT** guaranteed to work with the current **OR** future versions of this frontend.
+This backend was originally using pocketbase, but the backend is now being created using express.js to build the API, and postgres.

 ## Background